MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

         .. note::

-            All LFRic Core tickets with macros are expected to be linked with LFRic Apps, though they may not have required an LFRic Apps development branch (although an Apps ticket should be provided).
-This is fine - if there is no LFRic Apps branch just checkout the LFRic Apps main.
-Then run the apply_macros script as described above and this will share the upgrade macro across both LFRic Apps and LFRic Core as needed.
+            All LFRic Core PRs with macros are expected to be linked with an LFRic Apps change.

 .. dropdown:: New rose-stem app?

-    If the ticket introduces a new rose-stem app, but doesn't otherwise have a macro then that app will need to be updated to match the metadata at the head of ``main``.
+    If the PR introduces a new rose-stem app, but doesn't otherwise have a macro then that app will need to be updated to match the metadata at the head of ``main``.